Dusty-Hordofel/biloko-mern-ecommerce/README.md

             II. add [arrayOfSubs, setArrayOfSubs] and pass them like a props in  <ProductUpdateForm/>

 103. Category and Sub Category Sync on Update
+      I. <ProductUpdate/>

+            I. update handleCatagoryChange with selectedCategory
+            II. create const [selectedCategory, setSelectedCategory] & pass it has a props

+      II. <ProductUpdateForm/>

+            I. use selectedCategory as a value in category section.

 104.  mage Uploads in Product Update